vaibhavsaprawork/Saheli-AI/README.md

 # Saheli AI

+# Saheli AI

+Mobile-first Next.js chat assistant for Anganwadi workers under **POSHAN Abhiyaan**.

+🚀 **Live Demo:** :contentReference[oaicite:1]{index=1}

+UI matches the POSHAN Tracker-style coral theme.
+Supports English and Hindi in the interface; the model follows the selected language and the worker’s messages.

 Mobile-first Next.js chat assistant for Anganwadi workers under **POSHAN Abhiyaan**.
 UI matches the POSHAN Tracker-style coral theme.
 Supports English and Hindi in the interface; the model follows the selected language and the worker’s messages.

 ## Features